fedorTurchenko18/dsc-516/README.md

 ## Description of Workflow Under `main.py`

-The following diagram reflects the algorithm which is being executed once the user runs `main.py`
+The following diagram reflects the algorithm which is being executed once the user runs `main.py`.
+Chat GPT was used in order to generate the scheme.

 <img src="https://snipboard.io/FhjbTr.jpg" alt="aws-credentials" width="300"/>